argmaxml/recsplain/docs/source/init-schema.rst

 The vector size is the sum of the features sizes.

-In the example above, the vector size is 7 because the price encoder has 3 values, the category encoder has 2 values, and each of the encoders has the possibility for an unknown value.
+In the example above, the vector size is 7.
+Here is why.
+The the price encoder has 3 values and therefore a feature size of 4.
+The category encoder has 2 values and therefore a feature size of 3.
+Therefore, the overall feature size is 7.

 Total Items
 ****************